mhernandezqa/web-app-testing-example/README.md

 ```

 ```
-# This is an example on how the inventory_page.py file inheritates the base structure from the Base page file to keep adding more page-specific locators.
+# This is an example of how the inventory_page.py file inherits the base structure from the Base page file to keep adding more page-specific locators.

 from selenium.webdriver.common.by import By from selenium.webdriver.support import expected_conditions as EC